 Types of Car Insurance Claim Reimbursement

 Not all reimbursement claims are the same.
 Depending on the type of loss you've experienced — vehicle damage, medical costs, or a rental car — the process and coverage involved will differ.
-Understanding which category your expenses fall under is the first step toward getting your money back.
+Understanding which category your expenses fall into is the first step toward getting your money back.

 Repair Cost Reimbursement